saviganga/power_labs/docs.md

 <img width="1083" alt="get-sensor-data-filtered" src="https://github.com/user-attachments/assets/d9c8ef77-9f7f-4ac3-ab64-06b8e8fa0fb2">

+# Infrastructure and Deployment

-### Infrastructure
+## Cloud Infrastructure

-The cloud infrastructure for this service is AWS.
+The cloud infrastructure for this service is hosted on AWS.
+Key components include:

-Since the application is containerized, it is hosted on AWS Elastic Cluster Service (FARGATE) saving cost on virtual machine resource management.
+- **Containerization**: The application is containerized and runs on AWS Elastic Container Service (ECS) with Fargate.
+This setup reduces costs associated with virtual machine resource management.

-The ECS sits behind a loadbalancer, allowing only traffic from the load balancer, and denying access from the public internet
+- **Load Balancer**: The ECS cluster is positioned behind an Application Load Balancer (ALB), which restricts access to traffic from the load balancer only, blocking direct public internet access.

-### Infrastructure as Code
+## Infrastructure as Code

-Terraform is used to define the infrastructure on AWS
+Terraform is utilized for defining and managing the infrastructure on AWS.
+The configuration files are located in `./devops/terraform/`:

-- ./devops/terraform/:

-    - providers.tf: Declares the providers that Terraform will use, and defines the backend (AWS S3) where Terraform will store the state of our infrastructure.
+- **`providers.tf`**: Declares the Terraform providers and defines the backend (AWS S3) for storing the Terraform state.

-    - vars.tf: Contains variables for the Terraform configuration.
+- **`vars.tf`**: Contains variables used in the Terraform configuration.

-    - security_groups.tf: Contains Terraform configurations to provision ingress and egress rules for the provisioned resources.
+- **`security_groups.tf`**: Configures ingress and egress rules for the resources.

-    - alb.tf: Contains Terraform configurations to provision an Application Load Balancer, a target group, and a listener.
+- **`alb.tf`**: Provisions the Application Load Balancer, including its target group and listener.

-    - db.tf: Contains Terraform configurations to provision the database.
+- **`db.tf`**: Sets up the database configuration.

-    - ecs.tf: Contains Terraform configurations to provision the ECS infrastructure (cluster, service, task definitions, etc)
+- **`ecs.tf`**: Manages the ECS infrastructure, including the cluster, service, and task definitions.

-    - iam.tf: Contains terraform configurations to provision iam roles and policies for the cloud infrastructure
+- **`iam.tf`**: Defines IAM roles and policies for the cloud infrastructure.

-    - vpc.tf: contains terraform configurations to fetch cloud VPC information
+- **`vpc.tf`**: Configures and retrieves VPC information.

-### Configuration Management
+## Configuration Management

-Ansible is used to configure the application on the provisioned infrastructure.
-The ansible script is run from the CICD pipeline, ensuring the application is up to date with its latest image on every push to the branch
+Ansible is used for configuring the application on the provisioned infrastructure.
+The Ansible script runs from the CI/CD pipeline, ensuring the application is updated with the latest image on every push to the branch.

-- ./devops/ansible/:

-    - ./playbooks/update_ecs_task.yaml: Updates the AWS ECS task definition and service with the application's latest image.
+- **`./devops/ansible/playbooks/update_ecs_task.yaml`**: Updates the AWS ECS task definition and service with the latest application image.

-### CI/CD
+## CI/CD Pipeline

-The CICD pipeline is built with GitHub Actions.
-It builds the new application image, and either updates the AWS infrastructure or the application on the infrastructure depending on the branch that is pushed to
+The CI/CD pipeline is built using GitHub Actions and consists of two main pipelines:

+1. **Infrastructure Pipeline**:
-- The infrastructure pipeline is triggered when there is a push to the `devops` branch.
-When there is a push to that branch, the terraform build is triggered, and the infrastructure is updated (if any changes).
+   - **Trigger**: Activates on a push to the `devops` branch.
+   - **Action**: Runs Terraform to build and update the infrastructure if there are any changes.

+2. **Application Image Pipeline**:
-- The application image pipeline is triggered when there is a push to the `ganga` branch.
-When there is a push to that branch, the ansible build is triggered, and the ECS cluster is updated with the new application image.
+   - **Trigger**: Activates on a push to the `ganga` branch.
+   - **Action**: Runs Ansible to update the ECS cluster with the new application image.

+This setup ensures that infrastructure changes and application updates are managed efficiently and deployed automatically based on branch activity.